akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
+- Aug 01, 2022: Started as a tenure-track assistant professor at Auburn University.
 - June 15, 2022: Our SATC grant was funded.
 Thanks NSF!
 - May 31, 2022: I will be a disucssion co-lead in the [SaTC PI Breakout Meeting](https://cps-vo.org/group/satc-pimtg22/breakouts).
 See you in Washington D.C. if you are around.
 - May 05, 2022: Congratulations to Farzana for succesfully defending their Ph.D. thesis.